MOSAIC-Satellite/Documentation/docs/getting_mosaic/self_assemble/fabricate_boards.md

 ## V. Set up ProtoBoard for fabrication

 The ProtoBoard will not have any components on it to be assembled by JLCPCB.
-For the ProtoBoard, you only need to follow steps 1-4 of the Main Board, using the files specific to the ProtoBoard.
+For the ProtoBoard, you only need to follow steps 1 - 4 of the Main Board, using the files specific to the ProtoBoard.
 Once you complete step 4, click `Save To Cart` on the right side.

 ---

 ## VI.
 Set up memory module(s) for fabrication and assembly

 It's recommended that you have at least one [memory module](https://www.mosaicsat.org/core_documentation/hardware/main_board/memory_modules/) for your MOSAIC satellite.
-These modules are expandable memory that plug into the two available slots on the main board and are essential for storing your satellite's sensor data.
+These modules are expandable memory that plug into the two available slots on the Main Board and are essential for storing your satellite's sensor data.

 MOSAIC's memory modules are all proprietary to the MOSAIC system.
 This means they cannot be ordered from a third-party distributor and will need to be fabricated in a manner similar to the other MOSAIC boards mentioned above.